 For a little more than a year, I have been working with a wonderful therapist on a weekly basis.
 She is one of the few mental health professionals who will accept my Medicaid plan.
 The work we've done has opened the door to me finding my own self-worth and voice.
 As a result, I feel more complete and valuable as an individual and I don't pursue unhealthy relationships as a means of fulfillment.

+Even if my choices and identity fall outside what is considered "socially acceptable," I'm learning to acknowledge the warrior within me.
 I've had a lot of struggle, but the light and love in my children’s eyes is priceless.
 I'll persevere, and I have faith and confidence they will, too.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.